-Crabs in a Bucket Meet Network Marketing
+Crabs in a Bucket Meets Network Marketing

-What is Crabs in a Bucket Mentality?
+What is a Crabs in a Bucket Mentality?

-Today, we want to share with you 7 Tips on how to deal with people who have the ‘crabs in a bucket’ mentality.
+Today, I want to share with you 7 Tips on how to deal with people who have the ‘crabs in a bucket’ mentality.

 7 Tips on Dealing with the Crabs in a Bucket

 Maintain your Optimism, your Zest, your Passion

 When faced with these crabs, it can often cause anxiety and self-doubt.
 However, it’s a natural response to stressful situations involving other people.
 Luckily, you can ‘fight back.
 We’re sure you’re wondering how right?
 Just stay genuine and think positively.
 And if there are times when you can’t find a single piece of optimism, look back and remember why you started.
 Plug into supportive communities or accountability partners.
 Fighting negative with negative never wins.